gkranga/aci-aks-workshop/README.md

     1. How did the network and IP addresss dangling get solved?
     1. Check the resource group MC_* and notice any changes in the resources? explain what is added?
     1. Types of Services?
 Cluster, Loadbalancer, NodePort.
+    1. Can you think of few more operational challenges of running apps on K8S?
+Monitoring, alerting, logging?
+    1. Deployment patterns:
+    1. release managemnt Canary releases, Dark Launching, AB Testing, Progressive exposure deployment, Blue green deployments

+   **Architecturally what is Kubernetes.
+Relate to Object Oriented Programming.**

 **Take a coffee Break **